 Is there anything more comforting during fall than a bowl of butternut squash soup?
 I donโt think so!

-Every spoonful of this Butternut Squash Soup with Crispy Lentils features wholesome ingredients and warm spices, like butternut squash, lentils, cumin, and cilantro.
-Itโs pureed until smooth, leaving you with a luscious and creamy meal to warm you up on chilly fall days.
+Every spoonful of this Butternut Squash Soup with Crispy Lentils features wholesome ingredients like butternut squash and lentils with lots of warming spices.
+Itโs pureed until smooth and made luxurious with cashew cream, leaving you with a perfect bowl to cozy up on chilly days.

 To finish it off, crispy roasted lentils are sprinkled on top for crunch, complexity, and protein.
-Itโs the best way to turn this appetizer into a main meal!
+Itโs the best way to turn a side soup into a dinner soup!

 Table of Contents